Herman H. J. Lynge: Career

 Due to his knowledge and the considerable size of the bookshop, Lynge had connections to almost all libraries and collectors at the time, and he supplied numerous Danish and foreign libraries with books.
 From the very beginning he took part in book auctions, and it is now widely accepted that it was probably him and his staff, who made the auctioneer’s sales record of the library of Søren Kierkegaard, when he died in November 1855.
 Doubt has been raised as to this conclusion, due to the catalogue not being especially well made, and knowing the thoroughness and knowledge of Lynge it sounds improbable that he should have made a catalogue, which is far from perfect.
 However, the catalogue could be bought at “Herman H.J.
 Lynge”, and it is difficult to see, who else would have been able to finish such a catalogue in the very short amount of time that passed between the death of Kierkegaard and the auction.

 In 1871 Lynge attracted much attention, when he sold a huge Holberg collection of 425 works to the book collector F.S.
 Bang, who donated the collection to Sorø Akademi, where it still is today.
-Even more astonishing, though, was the fact that after his death it was discovered that he had actually succeeded in creating another collection of Holbergiana, this time consisting of 880 items.
+Even more astonishing, though, was that after his death it was discovered that he had actually succeeded in creating another collection of Holbergiana, this time consisting of 880 items.
 Business was going extremely well for Lynge and in 1868 he had to move to larger locations, this time to Valkendorfsgade 8.